The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: Related Work

 \paragraph{Reinforcement learning for diffusion language models.} Reinforcement learning for dLLMs faces structural optimization hurdles distinct from the autoregressive paradigm, primarily stemming from the combinatorial explosion of denoising trajectories.
-While early attempts~\cite{zhao2025d1,yang2025mmada,gong2025diffucoder} sought to adapt token-level formulations directly, they were fundamentally limited by ill-defined state transitions, necessitating reliance on unstable mean-field approximations.
-Consequently, the field has shifted toward sequence-level perspectives~\cite{zhu2025llada,wang2025spg,rojas2025improving,ou2025principled}, employing various surrogates to approximate the intractable marginal likelihood.
-Yet, a critical off-policy misalignment persists across these methods: the heuristic-guided sampling required for efficient exploration diverges from the underlying diffusion prior, rendering gradients biased without principled correction~\cite{schulman2015trust}.
+While early attempts~\cite{zhao2025d1,yang2025mmada,gong2025diffucoder} sought to adapt token-level formulations directly, they were often limited by ill-defined state transitions, necessitating reliance on mean-field approximations.
+Consequently, the field has shifted toward sequence-level perspectives~\cite{wang2025spg,rojas2025improving,ou2025principled}, employing various surrogates to approximate the intractable marginal likelihood.
+Yet, an off-policy misalignment often persists across these methods: the heuristic-guided sampling required for efficient exploration diverges from the underlying diffusion prior, which can bias the gradients without principled correction~\cite{schulman2015trust}.
 Two notable exceptions partially address these issues.
-LLaDOU~\cite{huang2025reinforcing} explicitly models token position selection via an auxiliary policy, enabling direct estimation of trajectory likelihoods, while TraceRL~\cite{wang2025revolutionizing} aligns optimization with inference traces through a shrinkage-based step-wise MDP formulation.
-Nevertheless, these approaches remain committed to preserving the full arbitrary-order generation mechanism, implicitly treating its structural complexity as indispensable, whereas we question whether effective RL training can be achieved more simply by reexamining the necessity of arbitrary order itself.
+LLaDOU~\cite{huang2025reinforcing} introduces an auxiliary policy to model token position selection, enabling direct trajectory likelihood estimation, while TraceRL~\cite{wang2025revolutionizing} aligns optimization with inference traces via a shrinkage-based step-wise MDP.
+Nevertheless, both retain the full arbitrary-order mechanism, implicitly assuming its necessity, whereas we question whether effective RL training can be achieved more simply by reconsidering the need for arbitrary order itself.